 Rebuilding Macroeconomics is a research network structured around a concept of Research Hubs.
 Each Hub addresses a specific “real world” macroeconomic issue, chosen after extensive consultation with academics and the public.
 Hubs are settings for scholars and practitioners to explore and learn from each other, and to consider possible new methods of investigation.

-We expect to have between six and eight Research Hubs which will each run for two years.
-The hubs will provide a setting for scholars, policy makers and practitioners to coalesce around a substantive macroeconomic policy question.
+We have six Research Hubs that will provide a setting for scholars, policymakers and practitioners to coalesce around a substantive macroeconomic policy question.

-We will design each hub to exploit the potential for new policy relevant ideas that can flow from interdisciplinary engagement.
-There may be traditional and heterodox economists, practitioners and policy makers as well as a range of academics from different branches of psychology, anthropology, sociology, neuroscience, economic history, political science, biology and physics.
+We have designed each hub to exploit the potential for new policy-relevant ideas that can flow from interdisciplinary engagement.
+There may be traditional and heterodox economists, practitioners and policymakers as well as a range of academics from different branches of psychology, anthropology, sociology, neuroscience, economic history, political science, biology and physics.
 Hubs will issue calls for pilot research projects to be funded by the Rebuilding Macroeconomics network.
 Hubs will have sufficient resources to fund innovative and risky research ideas.

 Economists have long argued the case that trade is beneficial.
 But the gains from trade do not necessarily benefit all without a complementary domestic policy.
 Why should changes in relative prices from trade as opposed to, for example, technology justify a policy intervention and what would constitute fair and effective compensation?
 Is financial compensation enough or is something else required?
-2. Macroeconomics does not fully integrate international trade and international finance theories.
+Macroeconomics does not fully integrate international trade and international finance theories.
 Can the distributional and spatial consequences of trade be incorporated into standard macroeconomic models?
 Does global finance intensify rather than diminish risk, and is the comovement of capital markets preventing countries from operating an independent monetary policy?
-3. Macroeconomics takes its primary objective to be the nation state.
+Macroeconomics takes its primary objective to be the nation-state.
 Is this appropriate in a globalised economy and what might be the welfare benefits?
-We also look for research which examines the legitimacy and political economy of the Nation State in the world economy when the domain of domestic policy making is diminished.
+We also look for research which examines the legitimacy and political economy of the Nation-State in the world economy when the domain of domestic policymaking is diminished.